The Best Vegan Protein Sources to Stay Healthy and Energized

 Vegan protein source #5: Beans

-Pintos, black beans, and chickpeas are nearly identical in their nutritional profiles—here are all the health benefits of beans—and all of them are excellent vegan sources of protein, providing about 8 grams in ½ cup.
+Pintos, black beans, and chickpeas are nearly identical in their nutritional profiles—here are all the health benefits of beans—and all of them are excellent vegan sources of protein, providing about 8 grams in half a cup.
 Because they are also rich in fiber, beans are satisfying as the star of a plant-based meal.
-(If you primarily eat a plant-based diet, these are the most important nutrients you need.)
 Incredibly versatile, beans are obvious choices to add to your favorite stews, chilis, curries, and salads.
 Mash them for a healthy sandwich spread, or puree them and use them in baked goods to replace part of the oil.

 Vegan protein source #4: Edamame

 Edamame is the winner of the most nutritious choice among the bean family.
 Why?
 “Although all soy foods are highly nutritious, edamame is the least processed form,” explains Melina.
 One of the healthiest foods you can buy, these delicious green babies are perfect as a snack on their own or included in stir-fry dishes and veggie salads.
 One-half cup serving provides 8 grams of protein, like other beans.
 What sets edamame apart?
 They’re an incredibly rich source of folate, providing 60 percent of your daily needs.
 Inadequate folate intake can cause a certain type of anemia, and it’s vital for proper development in pregnancy.
 Edamame also contain 23 percent of your daily needs for vitamin K, an essential nutrient involved in the blood clotting process.
 Edamame also earns a spot on the list of most potassium-rich foods.